 How shipping discounts work

-You can offer shipping discounts to buyers who buy more than one item from you, but first, you need to opt in to offering combined shipping.
+You can offer shipping discounts to buyers who buy more than one item from you, but you first need to opt in to offering combined shipping.
 You can then set up rules that automatically apply to the shipping cost when someone buys multiple items.

-Here's how to check that combined payments are enabled on your account:
+To check that combined payments are enabled on your account:

 - On the Combined payments and shipping discounts - opens in new window or tab page, select Create or Edit under Combined payments.